 - Gelatine leaves - leaf gelatine is very common in the UK, however, in the US, you may prefer to use powdered gelatine.
 If that is the case, you can substitute the eight leaves of gelatine with about 6 teaspoons of gelatine powder.

-- Cornstarch (also referred to as cornflour) - used along with the powdered sugar for dusting.
+- Cornstarch - used along with the powdered sugar for dusting.
+This is called cornflour in the UK.

 - Your strong brewed and cooled chai tea.

-The process for making these marshmallows can be broken down into stages:
+The process for making these chai tea flavored marshmallows can be broken down into stages:

 1. Soaking Gelatine